Alphish/gm-launchbox/README.md

 });
 ```

 Then, place the `ctrl_LaunchboxLauncher` instance in the starting room.
-Alternatively, call the following in s starting room instance or the room Creation Code:
+Alternatively, call the following in a starting room instance or the room Creation Code:

 ```gml
 launchbox_launch();